official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 134 Cabinet Conclusions, 17 March 2003.
 135 House of Commons, Official Report, 17 March 2003, columns 703‑705.

-38

-The Report of the Iraq Inquiry“clear and present danger” and his concerns that the UK was being “pushed too quickly into conflict” by the US without the support of the UN and in the face of hostility from many of the UK’s traditional allies.136
+“clear and present danger” and his concerns that the UK was being “pushed too quickly into conflict” by the US without the support of the UN and in the face of hostility from many of the UK’s traditional allies.136